 Essay contests have been central to the work of the Naval Institute for more than 130 years.
 They directly fulfill the Institute's educational mission by encouraging writing on issues of concern to the Sea Services.
 They provide thought-provoking articles that spur ongoing discussion of these same issues, not only in Naval Institute media, print and digital, but also in other leading defense and national security forums.

 Winners will be announced in the December 2017 Proceedings.

 Second Prize: $2,500

 Third Prize: $1,500

-The winners will be recognized at a future Naval Institute event.
+The winners will be recognized at West 2018.

-Only junior officers, O-4 (LCDR/MAJOR) and below, from the U.S. Navy, U.S. Marine Corps, and U.S. Coast Guard will be eligible to take part in the essay contest.
+Only junior officers, O-4 (LCDR/MAJ) and below, from the U.S. Navy, U.S. Marine Corps, and U.S. Coast Guard will be eligible to participate.

 3,000 words maximum (excludes footnotes/endnotes/sources).